-- VITC GEN ON Indicates that VITC generator is active (Model 5010-VITC only) - COL'R Indicates that the generator is operating in the Colour Frame Mode and that the generator numbers are properly
+VITC GEN ON: Indicates that VITC generator is active (Model 5010-VITC only)

-- 6 Hz Indicates that the generator is operating in the 6 Hz Lock mode and that the generator numbers are properly synchronized to an externally supplied 6 Hz reference pulse.
+- COL'R: Indicates that the generator is operating in the Colour Frame Mode and that the generator numbers are properly synchronized to the NTSC 4 field or PAL 8 field colour frame sequence.
+(Models 5010 and 5010-VITC) - 6 Hz: Indicates that the generator is operating in the 6 Hz Lock mode and that the generator numbers are properly synchronized to an externally supplied 6 Hz reference pulse.
 The 00 frame of each second will be coincident with the 6 Hz pulse.
-(Model 5010-24 and 5010-VITC-24 only) - PAL Indicates that the 5010 is properly genlocked to a PAL video reference.
+(Model 5010-24 and 5010-VITC-24 only) - PAL: Indicates that the 5010 is properly genlocked to a PAL video reference.
 If it is blinking, it indicates that the PAL video standard is selected, but a valid PAL video reference is not present.
-(Models 5010 and 5010-VITC) - 23.98 Indicates that the 5010-24 or 5010-VITC-24 is properly genlocked to a 23.98 FPS 625 line sync reference.
+(Models 5010 and 5010-VITC) - 23.98: Indicates that the 5010-24 or 5010-VITC-24 is properly genlocked to a 23.98 FPS 625 line sync reference.
 If it is blinking, it indicates that the 24 FPS video standard is selected, but a valid 23.98 FPS sync reference is not present.
-(Models 5010-24 and 5010-VITC-24 only) - NTSC Indicates that the 5010 is properly genlocked to a NTSC video reference.
-If it is blinking, it indicates that the NTSC video standard is selected, but a valid NTSC video reference is not present. - JAM Indicates that the generator is operating in the continuous Jam Sync Mode. - U/B TRANSFER Indicates that the Generator User Bits are being transferred from the Reader time or user bits. - LTC Indicates that LTC reader is reading valid code. - VITC Indicates that VITC reader is reading valid code.
+(Models 5010-24 and 5010-VITC-24 only) - NTSC: Indicates that the 5010 is properly genlocked to a NTSC video reference.
+If it is blinking, it indicates that the NTSC video standard is selected, but a valid NTSC video reference is not present. - JAM: Indicates that the generator is operating in the continuous Jam Sync Mode. - U/B TRANSFER: Indicates that the Generator User Bits are being transferred from the Reader time or user bits. - LTC: Indicates that LTC reader is reading valid code. - VITC: Indicates that VITC reader is reading valid code.
 (Model 5010-VITC only)

-3.2.
+4.2.
 FRONT PANEL DISPLAY FUNCTIONS